 - alone, as a snack

-- with your favorite dairy-free milk, like a cereal (use coconut or tigernut milk for AIP)
+- with your favorite dairy-free milk, like a cereal (use coconut milk or tigernut milk or banana milk for AIP)

 - with your favorite dairy-free yogurt and some fruit in a parfait